 - 3/4 cup canned coconut milk

-- 2-3 tablespoons unsalted grass-fed butter or ghee divided use
+- 2-3 tablespoons unsalted grass-fed butter, ghee, plant butter divided use

 - 1/4 teaspoon sea salt